 The Pedestal Table and the plan

-I am so excited to share this $125 table find.
+I am so excited to share The Pedestal Table and the Plan post!.
 A few weeks back I stumbled on the site with plans for a farmhouse pedestal table, also called a harvest table.
 I fell totally in love with the post of this farmhouse pedestal table, so I decided to give it a try.
 This was the first time I had built anything since high school shop class but that did not stop me!
 I grabbed the plan, forced the hubby (who’s a great sport I might add), into the car and headed off to Home Depot plans in hand.

 I was so excited, I felt like I was running through the wood isle of Home Depot like it was a meadow on a spring day.
 If anyone has ever wanted a Farmhouse Pedestal table, they know how expensive they are, so the feelings are warranted.
-Curt, being a skeptic of the $125 price tag, shook his head, and waited for the total with his eyes shut.
-But the harvest table plan did not let me down, our total bill was $124.74!
-No kidding – a new table for $125 – The plan was spot on!
+Curt, being a skeptic of the price tag, shook his head, and waited for the total with his eyes shut.
+But the harvest table plan did not let me down!
+No kidding – I would get my new table and at an affordable price – The plan was spot on!

 Here’s what we did:

 1. We gathered all the wood, loaded our vehicle and headed for the garage.
 Once home, we followed the plans carefully, we even used a planer on every piece of wood, now that’s dedication!

 2. We glued legs, added the decorative pieces, and cut the top and bottoms to complete the process just like the plan showed.